AphelionWasTaken/PySN/README.md

 # PySN
-Fetches title updates for PlayStation Vita and PlayStation 3 games.
+A tool for downloading Title Updates for PlayStation Vita and PlayStation 3 games.
 I might look into support for PS4 Title Updates.
 Maybe even a GUI.
 Who knows.

 Installation
 ============
 You must have [Python](https://www.python.org/downloads/) installed to run this program.
 If you need to install it, be sure to check "Add Python to PATH" on the very first screen.

-You will also need the requests python module installed to run this program.
+You will also need the Requests Python module installed to run this program.
 To install this, open any terminal (Command Prompt, MSVC, etc.) and type `pip install requests`.

-Click on the green code button and download the zip folder, then run PySN.py with Python.
+Click on the green Code button and download the zip folder, then run PySN.py with Python.
 Or run it in a terminal by navigating to the directory containing PySN.py and typing `python PySN.py`.
 Or run it however else you want, I don't care, I'm not a cop.

 Installation through PyPl soon™